Aleksandr9090/News/README.md

 # News
 <h4>
-This application displays news from the open API( https://github.com/cyberboysumanjay/Inshorts-News-API ), with the ability to save news as favorites.
+This application displays news from the open API(https://github.com/cyberboysumanjay/Inshorts-News-API).<br> Implemented the ability to save news as favorites.
 </h4>
 <h3>
 Technology stack: